Hawaii Real Estate License Classes / Courses - Online Real Estate License School - Low Cost & High Pass Rates

 What are the real estate licensing requirements in Hawaii?

-No individual shall be eligible for the licensing examination unless the individual is a United States citizen, a Untied States national, or an alien authorized to work in the Untied States, and of the age of majority (18), and has satisfactorily completed a commission approved prelicensing course for real estate salesperson or broker, or its equivalent as determined the commission.
+No individual shall be eligible for the licensing examination unless the individual is a United States citizen, a Untied States national, or an alien authorized to work in the Untied States, and of the age of majority (18), has a high school diploma or its equivalent. and has satisfactorily completed a commission approved prelicensing course for real estate salesperson or broker, or its equivalent as determined the commission.
 You must also pass the State licensing exam, make written application for your license, and pay the appropriate fees.
 As a "Salesperson" you must "hang" your license with an existing brokerage company and conduct your real estate activities under the supervision of the firm's principal broker.
 Or, you may apply for your license and place it directly on an "inactive" status.

 What are the education requirements to obtain a real estate license in Hawaii?